 Hooks Service

-The hooks service is first-of-all a single-handler service and second-of-all a runnable and resettable object.
+The hooks service is first-of-all and second-of-all a object.
 It's a service designed to work with WordPress actions and filters (commonly referred to as hooks).
 Basically the service provides the following public methods:

 add_action

-- removes an action registered with the handlerremove_all_actions
+- removes an action registered with the handler

-- removes all actions registered with the handleradd_filter
+- removes all actions registered with the handler

-- remove a filter registered with the handlerremove_all_filters
+- remove a filter registered with the handler

 - removes all filters registered with the handler